iratao/kuber/incubator/puppet-forge/README.md

 Distribute locally developed Puppet modules and proxy to the official Puppet Forge server.

 Container for running the puppet_forge_server project from Github.
-This project allow one to serve locally developed Puppet forge modules and proxy requests to an upstream Puppet forge server (typically the official server run by Puppetlabs).
+This project allows one to serve locally developed Puppet forge modules and proxy requests to an upstream Puppet forge server (typically the official server run by Puppetlabs).